hassio-addons/addon-ssh/README.md

 [SSH add-on by Home Assistant][hass-ssh] and focusses on security, usability, flexibility and also provides access using a web interface.

+## WARNING

+The SSH & Web Terminal add-on is a really powerful and gives you virtually access to all tools and almost all hardware of your system.

+While this add-on is created and maintained with care and with security in mind, in the wrong or inexperienced hands, it could damage your system.

 ## Features

 This add-on, of course, provides an SSH server, based on [OpenSSH][openssh] and